How Is Restless Legs Syndrome Treated?

 Lifestyle changes for restless legs syndrome

-Many people find simple lifestyle changes may improve their symptoms of RLS.
+Many people find that simple lifestyle changes improve their symptoms of RLS.
 It may take some trial and error to find the combination of lifestyle changes that works for you.

-People with RLS often find that their symptoms get worse when they have not been getting enough sleep.
+People with RLS often find that their symptoms get worse when they have not been getting enough sleep or if they have an untreated sleep disorder such as obstructive sleep apnea.
 Making sure to set aside enough time for sleep every night helps many people with RLS.8

 Certain drugs can trigger RLS, such as antihistamines, anti-nausea medicines, and some antidepressants.
 Your doctor may be able to prescribe a different medicine that does not aggravate your RLS.1-3